cca/cca_invenio/notes/configure.md

 ## Security, Users

 Users are created by app_data/[users.yaml](https://inveniordm.docs.cern.ch/customize/vocabularies/users/).
-We create a default "archive@cca.edu" superadmin with password "password".
+We create a default "archives@cca.edu" superadmin with password "password".
 Passwords can also be defined in invenio.cfg by `RDM_RECORDS_USER_FIXTURE_PASSWORDS`.
 Passwords in the setting override passwords in users.yaml.

 There are many invenio.cfg boolean settings we'll need to flip when we switch to SSO.